 Some people even say you can clean HEPA filters by vacuuming them:

 …or even by washing HEPA filters with water.
 Yet other experts say you can NEVER clean HEPA filters.

 But one thing I haven’t seen is anyone actually test the question and present the data.
-To get to the bottom of whether we should clean HEPA filters, and the best way to clean them, Smart Air engineer CK tested washing and cleaning HEPA filters in the Smart Air lab.
+To get to the bottom of whether we should clean HEPA filters, and the best way to clean them, Smart Air engineer CK tested washing, cleaning, and vacuuming HEPA filters in the Smart Air lab.